airshipit/airship-in-a-bottle/doc/source/api-conventions.rst

   marker.
 This marker may only be a 36-character canonical representation of an UUID (8-4-4-4-12)

+X-End-User
+  The user name of the initial invoker that will be carried on all logs for user tracing cross components.
+Shipyard doesn't support this header and when passed, it will be ignored.

 Validation API
 --------------
 All Airship components that participate in validation of the design supplied to